leopedroso1/RoboLaw/README.md

 ## Next Features:

-1. Retry component.
-If something fails or is not doing correctly.
-Stop and retry.
-2. Verification Step: Check the existence of processes that must be closed before start.
+1. Verification Step: Check the existence of processes that must be closed before start.
-3. User Interface
+2. User Interface
-4. Pip Install external components automatically at first execution
+3. Pip Install external components automatically at first execution
-5. Add new types of cases to be processed
+4. Add new types of cases to be processed
-6. Optmize NLP
+5. Optmize NLP
-7. Add feature extraction for customers addresses collector.
+6. Add feature extraction for customers addresses collector.